 The Commission is independent of Government and of the Civil Service.
 We are an executive Non-Departmental Public Body sponsored by the Cabinet Office.

-We record our private interests which might influence our judgement, or which could be perceived to do so, in a Register of Interests.
+We record our private interests which might influence our judgement, or which could be perceived to do so, in a Register of Interests (PDF, 6 pages, opens in a new window).

 Please see the below video for a useful introduction to the Civil Service Commission and our work.